 - Schools and the community support and reward young people’s decision not to drink and use drugs.

 - Schools and the community identify and intervene early with children involved in underage drinking and drug use.

 - Make sure that rules about underage drinking and drug use are in place at home, in school, and in your community.

 - Ensure that agreements of acceptable behavior are established, well-known, and consistently applied.

 - No alcohol or drugs are permitted at parties and social events at home or elsewhere where children are present.

-Reach Out to Promises Behavioral Health for Alcohol Addiction Treatment
+Reach Out to Promises Behavioral Health for Effective Addiction Treatment

 Bottom line: it just isn’t possible for parents to be with their teens 24/7 to protect them from harm.
 But parents can and should do the best they can to prepare their teens to be able to handle pressure and temptations to use alcohol and drugs.
 Above all, be loving parents.
 Keep the lines of communication open and honest.
 You and your children are in this together.
 You also want the best for their future.
 Give them the solid foundation they need to grow up with self-confidence and to be able to face life’s challenges and stresses and opportunities without turning to alcohol and drugs.

-And if your teen’s struggling with alcohol addiction, reach out to Promises Behavioral Health at 844.875.5609 to learn more about our treatment programs.
+For all else, we’re here to help.
+If your teen is struggling with substance abuse, reach out to Promises Behavioral Health at 844.875.5609 to learn more about our treatment programs.